chi-collective/genparse/README.md

 - `make docs`: Build documentation using pdoc
 - `make test`: Run linting (ruff) and tests (pytest with coverage)

+After you run make docs, the documentation will be built and output to the html/docs/index.html file.
+You can open this file in your browser to view the generated documentation.

 ## Contributing

 Before pushing a new commit, always run: